matatk/element-highlighter/README.md

 This simple browser extension highlights all elements on the page that match a selector (using a CSS outline of your choice), and creates a landmark region for each match (so that people who can't see the screen and are using assistive technologies can find the matches, and so that people using the keyboard and [Landmarks extension](https://matatk.agrip.org.uk/landmarks/) to navigate can easily move between them).

-This will run on all pages automatically (on Chrome you will need to refresh any pages that are open when you first load the extension, though).
+This will run on all pages automatically (on Chromium-based browsers you will need to refresh any pages that are open when you first load the extension, though).

-Please note that, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (including attribute value changes).
-This can really affect performance.
-Emptying the selector input box (and pressing Enter) will stop the scanning from happening.
+By default, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (including attribute value changes).
+However, if there are subsequent mutations to the DOM within a two-second window, they will be ignored, and the page will be re-queried at the end of that window.
+This is intended to mitigate most performance concerns during active use.
+Some pages (often web apps or games) change a lot, though, so a checkbox is provided to turn off change monitoring entirely.

+It is recommended to leave the selector box blank, or to engage manual mode, when you're not using the extension, to avoid wasting CPU time and energy.

 Running the extension
 ---------------------